nebari-dev/nebari-docs/docs/docs/faq.md

 You may find that the pods hosting your environment get full over time, prompting you to clear them out.
 To delete old builds of your environment on conda-store, click the "delete" button in the conda-store UI.

-## What are Preemptible and Spot instances on Nebari?
+## How do I use preemptible and spot instances on Nebari?

 A preemptible or spot VM is an instance that you can create and run at a much lower price than normal instances.
 Azure and Google Cloud platform use the term preemptible, while AWS uses the term spot, and Digital Ocean doesn't support